 As some of you might be aware, at least my friends are, I am a Howard Jones fan.
-Howard Jones, aka HoJo, is one of the main 80’s artists that has influenced me on why I listen to the dance music today.
+Howard Jones, aka HoJo, is one of the main 80’s artists that has influenced me on why I listen to dance music today.

 As a part of my job at OGC, I had to create DVDs for work.
 To help me to complete this task, OGC bought me all the industry standard equipment and software.
 Personally, I like to learn the software and workflow processes myself, instead of being sent on a training course.
 I feel you learn the material a lot quicker and better because you work at your own pace, so what you learn stays with you.
-You also learn the shortcuts and the pitfalls whereas a training course might not necessary teach you these.
+You also learn the shortcuts and the pitfalls whereas a training course might not necessarily teach you these.

 With this in mind, I decided to create a Howard Jones “Best of” DVD.
 I choose this for a project for various reasons:

 - I had the “Best of” VHS video to hand (always helps I suppose),